jduckles/discholder/README.md

 Can be used with screws or adhesive 3M Command Strips.

+## For Purchase

+Within New Zealand, we sell these at https://designs.duckles.nz/products/disc-golf

 ## Printing

 If you have a 3D printer, you can print your own by downloading the [STL file](https://github.com/jduckles/discholder/blob/master/DiscHolder.stl).